SamarthH/phiRM-DCM/README.md

 python3 analyse_labber_files.py data.txt
 ```

-This would save the generated magnitude plots in a folder called Plots.
+This would save the generated magnitude plots in a folder with the same name as your text file with the extension removed.
+In the above example, the plots would be stored in a folder called `data`

 If you want logmag plots, just use `logmag = True` at the top of the script